Ending2015a/MorphyKnot/README.md

 }
 ```

-Finally, assign the colors in your custom structure to surface output
+Finally, assign the properties in your custom structure to surface output
 ```hlsl
 void surf (Input IN, inout SurfaceOutputStandard o)
 {